WhyRFoundation/foundation/_posts/2020-06-10-WhyR-2020-Going-Remote.md

 **Because of the global pandemic, we decided to transform Why R?
 2020 into the online event.
 Also due to the COVID 2019 outbreak, we rescheduled Why R?
 2020 from 2020-08-27/30 to 2020-09-24/27.
 We hope to meet you virtually!.**

-As the meeting is held remotely and in English we invite R users from all over the globe!
+As the meeting is held in English we invite R users from all over the globe!

 We will stream the conference on [youtube.com/WhyRFoundation](youtube.com/WhyRFoundation).